evesinger/startsteps-content-manager/README.md

 ## Overview

-This is a RESTful **News Management System** that supports operations for managing topics, articles, authors, and activity logs.
+This is project is part of a RESTful **News Management System** that supports operations for managing topics, articles, authors, and activity logs.
-The system has 2 service:

-- **Content Management**: built by NodeJS, Typescript and ExpressJS
+This project is the **Content Management Service**, which is built by NodeJS, Typescript and ExpressJS.

-- **Author and Auth Service**: built by Java Springboot

 ### Features:

-- Management of topics (CRUD)

-- Management of articles (CRUD)
+- Role based management of Topics (CRUD)

-- Management of authors (CRUD)
+- Role based management of Articles (CRUD)

-- Activity Log of all actions on the platform
+- Role based Activity Log of all actions on the platform

-- Web/Tablet/Mobile news dashboard preview

 - Analytics dashboard

-- User login/registration
+- Search controller

-- User profile page

-- Author ID based authentication and authorization

 ### User Roles:
-Differrent user have different accesses to the platform.
+Differrent user have different accesses to content management:

 - **Chief Editors:**
-  Full access to manage authors, articles, topics, and view analytics.
+  Full access to manage articles, topics, and view analytics.
   Can see all activities in the activity log.
   Can view all analytics.
-  Can view any authors profile.
   <br>

 - **Authors**:
-  Limited access to manage only their own articles and view personal analytics.
+  Limited access to manage only their own articles and view their own activity-log.
-  Can view only their own profile.

 ### Requirements:

-- **Node.js/Express.js**  (Backend API for topics and articles)
+- **Node.js/Express.js**  (Backend API for topics,  articles and activity)

 - **TypeScript** (Type safety and better development experience)

-- **Spring Boot (Java)** (Microservice for authentication and author management)

 - **PostgreSQL** (Database for persistent storage)

-- **JEST** for unit testing
+- **JEST** (for unit testing)

 ### Installation:

-Clone the git repo
+#### Clone the git repo
 ```bash
 clone cd news-portal-management-system
 ```

-Install Dependencies
+#### Install Dependencies
 ```bash
 npm install
 ```

-Install TypeScript
+#### Install TypeScript
 ```bash
 npm install -g typescript
 ```

-Compile TypeScript to JavaScript
+#### Compile TypeScript to JavaScript
 ```bash
 tsc
 ```
-Setting up the Local Database:
+#### Setting up the Local Database:

-1. Start PostgreSQL
+**1. Start PostgreSQL**

 ```bash
 pg_ctl -D /usr/local/var/postgres start
 ```

-2. Connect to the Database
+**2. Connect to the Database**
 ```bash
 psql -U your_user -d newsmanagement_db
 ```

-4. Create Tables
+**4. Create Tables
-Run the createTables.js file
+Run the createTables.js file**
 ```bash
 npm run dev dist/database/createTables.js
 ```

-5. Seed Data
+**5. Seed Data**

+**!
+IMPORTANT:** In order to run the seedData.js succesfully you MUST run the [Java backend service](https://github.com/evesinger/startsteps-author-service) of the first.
+You can find more information by clicking on the project.

-Run the seedData.js file for seeding data into the newly  created tables.
+Once it is running, start the seedData.js file for seeding data into the newly  created tables.
 ```bash
 npm run dev dist/database/seedData.js
 ```
-6. Verify the table creation and seeding vere succesfull
+1. Verify that the table creation and seeding were succesfull

 ```bash
 psql -U your_user -d newsmanagement_db \dt